jacob-mennell/dbtLearn/README.md

 By utilizing dbt's modeling, sourcing, testing, snapshotting, seeding, macro, and documentation capabilities, data teams can streamline their data transformation workflows, improve data quality, and enhance collaboration among team members.

+### Code Clean Up Tips:
+- First list import CTEs e.g. orders as, payments as (these should be relatively simple e.g. selects with where statemetns), then Logital CTEs, then Final CTEs, then simple SELECT statement.
+- Implement CTE with WITH to organise code
+- Rick click, command palette, make everything lowercase.
+Supports consistent code format.

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers